controlplusn/Tasks-Manager/README.md

    - Users can filter tasks based on criteria such as status, priority, or category.

 7. Task Modification:
-   - Users can update task information, including the title, description, and deadline.
+   - Users can update task information, including the title, category, and deadline.

 8. Task Completion:
    - Users can mark tasks as completed.